Home

 • Get this book: Vital Friends(Opens a new window.)

 This book is about the power of friends, networking, sharing.
-If you scored lower on the free relationship test and you're not convinced that friendship & support is important to finding motivation and inspiration as a leader and professional, this book provides solid evidence.
+If you scored lower on the free relationship test items in the Spirit/Well-Being Area and you're not convinced that friendship & support is important to finding motivation and inspiration as a leader and professional, this book provides solid evidence.

 It also include access to a Vital Friends assessment, a longer, free relationship test.
 It will help you develop strategies for helping you develop the power of friendship.